dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-2-structures.md

 ---
 ## Exploring mesh patterns

-When adopting a multi-project architecture, where do we draw the lines between our projects?
+When adopting a multi-project architecture, where do you draw the lines between projects?

-How should we organize our data workflows in a world where instead of having a single dbt DAG, we have multiple projects speaking to each other, each comprised of their own DAG?
+How should you organize data workflows in a world where instead of having a single dbt DAG, you have multiple projects speaking to each other, each comprised of their own DAG?

 Adopting the dbt Mesh pattern is not a one-size-fits-all process.
 In fact, it's the opposite!
 It's about customizing your project structure to fit _your_ team and _your_ data.
-Now we can mold our organizational knowledge graph to our organizational people graph, bringing people and data closer together rather than compromising one for the other.
+Now you can mold your organizational knowledge graph to your organizational people graph, bringing people and data closer together rather than compromising one for the other.

 While there is not a single best way to implement this pattern, there are some common decision points that will be helpful for you to consider.